root-project/web/manual/histograms/index.md

 #### Fitting subranges

 By default, [TH1::Fit()](https://root.cern.ch/doc/master/classTH1.html#a63eb028df86bc86c8e20c989eb23fb2a) fits the function on the defined histogram range.
-You can specify the `R` option in the second parameter of `TH1::Fit()` to restrict the fit to the range specified in the [TF1](https://root.cern/doc/master/classTF1.html) constructor.
+You can specify the `R` option in the second parameter of `TH1::Fit()` to restrict the fit to the range specified in the {% include ref class="TF1" %} constructor.

 _**Example**_